awesomemotive/easy-digital-downloads/readme.txt

 = 1.3 =

-* Completely rewrote the Reports page with new graphs and Downloads / Customers view
+* New: edd_before_download_content hook
-* Introduced new CSS styles for purchase buttons
+* New: edd_purchase_history_files hook
-* Fixed a problem with the add-ons page
+* New: filter for edd_is_checkout
-* Added new EDD_VERSION constant
+* New: Introduced several new functions for calculating average sales / earnings for individual products
-* Fixed a problem with thousands separator and price formatting
+* New: Introduced several new functions for counting number of purchases and amount spent for customers
-* Replaced date() with date_i18n() for improved internationalization
+* New: EDD_VERSION constant
-* Added new edd_before_download_content hook
+* New: Completely rewrote the Reports page with new graphs and Downloads / Customers view
-* Added new edd_purchase_history_files hook
+* New: Introduced new CSS styles for purchase buttons
-* Added new filter for edd_is_checkout
+* New: Contextual help menu to the Discounts page
-* Introduced several new functions for calculating average sales / earnings for individual products
+* New: Contextual help menu to the edit Download page
-* Introduced several new functions for counting number of purchases and amount spent for customers
+* New: jQuery UI styles that better match core WordPress style
-* Added a contextual help menu to the Discounts page
+* New: Filter to remove product titles in purchase receipts
-* Added a contextual help menu to the edit Download page
+* New: New Polish translation files
-* Fixed a jQuery UI conflict
+* Fix: Problem with the add-ons page
-* Added new jQuery UI styles that better match core WordPress styles
+* Fix: Problem with thousands separator and price formatting
-* Improved data validation throughout the plugin
+* Fix: jQuery UI conflict
-* Fixed a problem with adding items to the cart via ajax when admin/front end http/s protocals are miss matched
+* Fix: Problem with adding items to the cart via ajax when admin/front end http/s protocals are miss matched
-* Added a filter to remove product titles in purchase receipts
+* Fix: The upload field settings field callback JS
-* Added new Polish translation files
+* Fix: Missing item description in PayPal checkout
-* Fixed the upload field settings field callback JS
+* Fix: Problem with the total earnings widget
-* Significant cleanup of code formatting and adherence of WordPress coding standards
+* Tweak: Replaced date() with date_i18n() for improved internationalization
-* Fixed missing item description in PayPal checkout
+* Tweak: Improved data validation throughout the plugin
-* Updated French translation files and default language files
+* Tweak: Updated French translation files and default language files
-* Fixed a problem with the total earnings widget
+* Tweak: Significant cleanup of code formatting and adherence of WordPress coding standards

 = 1.2.2 =